Integrative-Transcriptomics/snpviz/README.md

 ### genome annotation of the human genome:

 On the following Website you need to select the desired human release ans select "Track" to "TransMapEnsembl"!!!
+In order to download the file, you need to give a filename in the "output file" field

 http://genome.ucsc.edu/cgi-bin/hgTables